Richard J. Chen

 -

 Multimodal Integration: Multimodal learning has emerged as an interdisciplinary field to solve many core problems in machine perception, human-computer interaction, and recently in biology & medicine, in which there is often an enormous wealth of multimodal data collected in parallel to study the same underlying disease.
-Since first starting out in research, I have a range of experiences working on multimodal learning for integrating: 1) multimodal sensor streams from the Apple Watch and iPhone Data to predict mild cognitive decline, 2) RGB and depth images for non-polyploidal lesion classification and SLAM in surgical robotics, and 3) pathology images and genomics for cancer prognosis.
+I have worked on a range of problems in multimodal learning for integrating: 1) multimodal sensor streams from the Apple Watch and iPhone Data to predict mild cognitive decline, 2) RGB and depth images for non-polyploidal lesion classification and SLAM in surgical robotics, and 3) pathology images and genomics for cancer prognosis.

 -

-Weakly-Supervised & Set-Based Deep Learning: Though deep learning has revolutionized computer vision in many disciplines, gigapixel whole-slide imaging (WSI) in computational pathology is a complex computer vision domain that renders traditional, Convnet-based supervised learning approaches infeasible.
-To address this issue, I have been working on interpreting large gigapixel images as permutation-invariant sets (or bags in MIL literature), and then developing set-based learning algorithms for weakly-supervised learning on WSIs.
+Representation Learning for Gigapixel Images: Though deep learning has revolutionized computer vision in many disciplines, gigapixel whole-slide imaging (WSI) in computational pathology is a complex computer vision domain that renders traditional, Convnet-based supervised learning approaches infeasible.
+To address this issue, I have been working on interpreting large gigapixel images as permutation-invariant sets (or bags in MIL literature), and then developing Transformer-based approaches for weakly-supervised learning and self-supervised learning in WSIs.

 -

-Synthetic Data Generation & Domain Adaption: “What constitutes authenticity, and how would the lack of authenticity shape our perception of reality?”
+Generative AI & Healthcare Policy: “What constitutes authenticity, and how would the lack of authenticity shape our perception of reality?”
 The science fiction American writer Philip K. Dick posited similar questions throughout his literary career and, in particular, in his 1972 essay “How to build a universe that doesn’t fall apart two days later”.
 I am interested in: using synthetic data for domain adaptation / generalization, developing synthetic environments for simulating challenging scenarios for neural networks, as well as the the policy challenges in training AI-SaMDs with synthetic data,

 Recent News